-Some EBR head start centers to delay opening amid nationwide teacher shortage
+Some EBR Head Start centers to delay opening amid nationwide teacher shortage

 Recruiting efforts include the program paying for additional online coursework needed in childhood education or childhood development for individuals with Associate or Bachelor’s degrees in discipline.
 The program is also working with applicants for the Teacher Assistant position willing to return to school to obtain an AA Degree within two years and will assist with providing guidance in securing scholarships through Louisiana Pathways funding through the Louisiana Department of Education.

 Head Start Programs have been strongly encouraged by the Administration for Children and Families to use American Rescue Plan (ARP) funds, base grant operation funds and other COVID-19 relief funds to offer competitive financial incentives to staff, such as retention and hiring bonuses to help stabilize and support their workforce for the upcoming school year.
-The program gave $1500 bonuses last school year for hard to fill classifications and continue to work
+The program gave $1500 bonuses last school year for hard to fill classifications and continue to work diligently to provide additional bonuses for this school year.

 Head Start programs across the country are competing with other employers, such as public schools, for qualified staff.
 The Office of Head Start (OHS) strongly encourages programs to offer financial incentives that are substantial enough to compete with incentives and overall compensation rates offered by competitor employers in their local job market, including elementary schools, while understanding that such financial incentives are not permanent wage increases.